 After rice and corn, the root of cassava actually has the 3rd highest levels of carbohydrates.

 The cassava really is nature’s pocket knife, as well as being used for making food it can also be used to make the biofuel ethanol.

-The WHO say in Africa 1 in every 5 people who suffer cassava poisoning die.
+The WHO says in Africa 1 in every 5 people who suffer from cassava poisoning die.